jsohlendorff/continuous_time_LTMLE/article.typ

 #theorem[Adaptive selection of $K$][
 // Anders comment: Is there something missing here?
 Has the parameter
 // Psi_tau^(g, K_(n c)) been defined?
+// In general, I find a bit difficult to digest this theorem.
+How is the estimator \hat\Psi_n defined in relation to k and K_{nc}?
     Let $N_tau = sum_(k) bb(1) {event(k) <= tau}$
     and $tilde(N)_tau = N_(tau and C)$ be the number of events before time $tau$ in the uncensored and censored data, respectively.
     Let $K_(n c) = max_(v : sum_(i=1)^n bb(1) {tilde(N)_(tau, i) (tau) >= v} > c)$